LaiMo2020/V_Getable/README.md

 ![Presentaion photo ](README-images/responsive.png)

-The purpose of the project “V-getable” is to build a full-stack site based around business logic used to control a centrally-owned dataset.
+The purpose of the project “V-getable” is to build a full-stack site based around business logic used to control a centrally-owned dataset. you can find the project hosted on Heroku; https://v-gtable.herokuapp.com/

 The site includes an online store connecting a group of farms and gardeners selling local products, such as vegetables, fruit, eggs, milk and bread with clients interested in supporting local business.
 Clients can browse through products, make a selection, shop and pay their order.
 As a client with a profile, the page offers an option to get free delivery and discounts.
 Admin-options allow the shop-owner to add and edit products and keep track on the clients orders as well as interact with and inform clients on a blog.